-An interest free period is an amount of time from the date of a purchase to the date your payment is due during which you won't be charged any interest on purchases—provided you pay your full balance, on time.
+A grace period is the time from the date of a purchase to the date your payment is due during which you won't be charged any interest on purchases—provided you pay your full balance on time each month.
 Eligibility for an interest-free period may also depend upon additional criteria, which will vary from card to card.
 Understanding how interest-free periods work can potentially save you hundreds of pounds in interest charges.

 - Interest-Free Periods by Credit Card Issuer